 As soon as you find out your information has been compromised, you’ll want to put a fraud alert on your account.
 An initial fraud alert notifies businesses that they need to confirm your identity before approving new credit requests.

 This makes it harder for hackers to open up new accounts in your name.
-You can do this by contacting any of the three major credit bureaus.
+You can do this by contacting any of the three major credit reporting agencies.
 A fraud alert is free and will remain on your account for 90 days.

 However, don’t assume that identity theft can’t happen more than once.
 Some people have been victims of identity theft multiple times.
 For that reason, you should consider requesting an extended fraud alert that will remain in place for seven years.

-To apply, contact one of the three major credit bureaus and include a copy of your report from the FTC.
+To apply, contact one of the three credit reporting agencies and include a copy of your report from the FTC.
 The credit bureau you contact will notify the other two.

 By requesting an extended fraud alert, you’ll be removed from any marketing lists for prescreened credit offers for up to five years.
-You’ll also receive two free credit reports from each of the three major credit bureaus within 12 months.
+You’ll also receive two free credit reports from each of the three major credit reporting agencies within 12 months.